Computer Engineering (ECE)

 Computer engineering is a discipline that combines fundamentals from both electrical engineering and computer science.
 Computer engineers must understand the many different aspects of a computer, ranging from the physics of its low-level components to the computer software that controls its high-level operations.

 Computer Engineering majors are required to take courses in computer engineering fundamentals including AC and DC circuit analysis, digital logic systems, electronics and electromechanics, signals and systems, data structures, programming, computer architecture, design of microprocessor-based systems, and computer networking.
 Computer engineering students will have the opportunity to take electives in embedded systems, computer operating systems, mobile OS development, database systems, microcomputer interfacing, superscalar processor design, VLSI design, advanced computer architecture, computer hardware security, compilers, wireless networks, digital signal processing, computer graphics, biometric signal processing, computer vision, and various machine learning electives.

 The capstone senior design laboratory sequence integrates the many skills acquired in preparatory courses so that students can design, implement, test, and demonstrate a significant project.
-Two midshipmen per year are awarded the Hamming Prize for innovative work in the computer engineering design laboratory course sequences.
+The Hamming Prize for innovative work in computer engineering design is awarded to the best student or team in their capstone course sequence.
+The Rear Admiral Grace Hopper Award is presented during Commissioning Week to the outstanding graduate in the major.